Search Star — v4.0

 Private by default.

-Your session posts are visible only to your validator circle.
+Your session posts are visible only to your sponsors and your Companion.
 There is no public feed, no like count, no follower metric.
 Visibility is something you extend deliberately — to a specific person, to your network, to the public — and you can retract it.
 The default assumption is that practice is private, witnessed by people who know you, not performed for an audience of strangers.

 Recognition flows through others.

 You cannot vouch for yourself on Search Star.
-Your Trust record exists because validators confirmed your sessions, because sponsors pledged real money against your commitment, because a mentor's reputation is staked to yours.
-Every signal in the system is someone else's assertion about you — which means it means something.
+Your Trust record exists because sponsors pledged real money against your commitment and stayed present through the 90 days.
+Every consequential signal in the system is someone else's assertion about you — which means it means something.
 Gaming the metric produces the virtue.

 The Trust Record